 One criterion for our selection is that the story is suitable for readers ages 12 through adults.
 This enables an intergenerational reading and discussion which is so needed in our society today.
 In planning mode now, we are preparing for this program that takes place in January and February.

 Please consider purchasing copies of the 2020 book so that we may distribute as many as possible throughout the community.
 Last year, we provided over 550 books that were passed on to friends, family, and coworkers.
 Several local book clubs also participated by reading the books.
 In order to help fund the programming that will allow us to dive into the subjects and themes of the selected book, we will need sponsors.
-If you would be willing to help with this fun and educational event, please print and fill out the written application or use our online form below.
+If you would be willing to help with this fun and educational event, please print and fill out the written application or use our online form, coming soon.